microsoft/aici/README.md

 Everything above implemented in Rust, unless otherwise stated, and all controllers compile to [Wasm](https://webassembly.org/).

-AICI abstract LLM inference engine from the controller and vice-versa, as in the picture below.
+AICI abstracts LLM inference engine from the controller and vice-versa, as in the picture below.
 The rounded nodes are aspirational.
 Additional layers can be built on top - we provide [promptlib](promptlib), but we strongly believe that